 DESC EXTERNAL VOLUME HOL_ICE_EXT_VOL;

-The storage locations output row will have a property value in JSON that looks like this
+The STORAGE_LOCATIONS output row will have a property value in JSON that looks like this

 {"NAME":"my-s3-ice-ext-vol",